 Welcome to Linkfire!
-We're excited to start helping you simplify your music marketing.
+We're excited to help you simplify your music marketing.

 Gone are the days of sharing long, ugly links that route fans to music services they may not even have.
 With a Linkfire release link, you can easily direct fans to your music in their app of choice.

-- Paste in a link to your release on a streaming service (we recommend a Spotify or Apple Music link for the best results) and we’ll automatically scan the URL and show you the details and services we’ve pulled in for your landing page.
+- Paste in a link to your release on a streaming service (we recommend a Spotify or Apple Music link for the best results).
+We’ll automatically scan the URL and show you the details and services we’ve pulled in for your landing page.

-- Customize the URL so it includes your artist name, release name, campaign name, or any other key branding elements - artistname.lnk.to/campaignname
+- Customize the URL so it includes your artist name, release name, campaign name, or any other key branding elements (e.g. artistname.lnk.to/albumtitle).

-- Customize your landing page to make it look exactly the way you want by adding more services, update the text description, artwork etc. - then hit “publish” and have your new link ready to share.
+- Customize your landing page to make it look exactly the way you want by adding more services, updating the text description, uploading artwork, and more.

 Create a release link

 To create a release link, you must use a valid music URL.
 This is typically a link to a track or an album on a music service like Apple Music or Spotify.
-If you use a link from a service we don’t have an automated integration with, like eg. Bandcamp, we won’t find any matches.
-You can always add bandcamp manually afterwards.
-Click the green “Create link” button in the upper right-hand corner of your dashboard, choose “Release” as your link type, and click “Continue”.
-Then paste in your copied URL and you will be directed to the page looking like the screenshot below.
+If you use a link from a service that we don’t have an automated integration with, we won’t find any matches.
+You can always add services manually later on.

 Customize the URL

-This way your URL can include artist name, release name, campaign name, or any other key branding elements you wish to highlight as part of your link.
+Once you’re on the setup page, you can customize the title, add tags for internal use, and customize the URL.
+We strongly recommend adding a subdomain and replacing the random characters in the shortcode with something meaningful, like the title of your release.
+That way, your URL will include the artist name, release name, campaign name, or any other key branding elements you wish to highlight as part of your link.
 This lets your fans know exactly what to expect when they click, which increases the likelihood that they’ll engage with your content.
-For example, Katarzia used her artist name and new album title in the following URL.

 Customize your landing page